"Until one has loved an animal, a part of one's soul remains unawakened."

 (Anatole France)

 Most pets have a much shorter lifespan than people do.
 It's one thing we know, and are forced to accept, when we welcome them into our lives.
-And yet is never easy, no matter how many times we go through it.
+And yet dealing with the loss of a pet is never easy, no matter how many times we go through it.

 Each of us grieves in our own unique way.
 There is no right amount of time we should grieve, nor there is there a right way to grieve.
 Some of us will want to have another pet at our sides to help us through the grieving process; others won't want to even think about getting another pet for some time.